 Backyard Liberty, in its current form, is sold as a “4ft Pocket Farm” — a compact aquaponics system where fish waste feeds plants and plants clean the water, pitched as producing food “on autopilot.”
 Aquaponics is a real and genuinely interesting method.
 It is also, by broad consensus among people who run such systems, the opposite of autopilot at small scale: you’re keeping fish alive, balancing water chemistry, and buying fish feed — effectively adding a livestock project to get a vegetable project.
 As a first step toward backyard self-sufficiency, it’s a strange place to start; most growers get more food per dollar and per hour from soil, as our ranked list of first backyard projects lays out.

-At $37, The Self-Sufficient Backyard costs about 50 cents per project, and even if you only ever build from its strongest third, independent reader feedback suggests you'll find enough substance to cover the price.
-It also exists beyond the funnel — you can comparison-shop the paperback at ordinary retailers.
+At $37, The Self-Sufficient Backyard costs about 50 cents per project, and even if you only ever build from its strongest third, independent reader feedback suggests you’ll find enough substance to cover the price.
+It also exists beyond the funnel — you can comparison-shop the paperback on Amazon at ordinary retail prices.

 At $39, Backyard Liberty costs slightly more for a guide to a single system you may never build, from an author you can’t look up, available nowhere except its own sales page.
 The 60-day ClickBank refund applies to both products equally, so the risk isn’t the money so much as the shelf space in your plans.